A hospital error is when there is a mistake in your medical care. Errors can be made in your:

 All medicines should have a label with the name of the medicine on it.
 All syringes, tubes, bags, and pill bottles should have a label.
 If you do not see a label, ask your nurse what the medicine is.

 Ask your nurse if you are taking any high-alert medicine.
-These medicines can cause harm if they are not given the right way at the right time.
-A few high-alert medicines are blood thinners, insulin, and narcotic pain medicines.
+These medicines have a high potential for serious harm if not used correctly, for instance, blood thinners, insulin, and narcotic pain medicines.
 Ask what extra safety steps are being taken.

 When to Call the Doctor